JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 #### Pyramid

 A pyramid structure (Figure \@ref(fig:pyr)) represents data arranged around a central apex and base, useful for exploring how algorithms handle pointed or layered geometries in high-dimensional space.
 The functions provided allow users to generate pyramids with rectangular, triangular, and star-shaped bases, and sharp or blunted apexes.
 Additionally, it is possible to create a pyramid with a fractal-like internal structure, enabling the study of non-convex and sparse regions.
-Table \@ref(tab:pyramid-tb-html) summarizes these functions.

 Let $X_1, \dots, X_p$ denote the coordinates of the generated points.
 For the rectangular and triangular based pyramid generator functions, the final dimension, $X_p$, encodes the height of each point and is drawn from an exponential distribution capped at the maximum height $h$.
 That is, $$X_p = z \sim \min\left(\text{Exp}(\lambda = 2/h),\ h\right).$$ This distribution creates a natural skew toward smaller height values, resulting in a denser concentration of points near the pyramid's apex.
 For the star-shaped base pyramid, the final dimension is drawn from a uniform distribution.
 That is, $X_p = z \sim U(0, h)$.